stmiller57/whats-the-weather/README.md

 This is a simple weather dashboard to search for current weather conditions and a five-day forecast by city using the OpenWeather APIs.

+I originally was having trouble with clearing the search data when starting a new search, but with the help of my tutor I went back and fixed that bug.

 ## Features
 After entering a city and clicking the search button, the box to the right is filled with current weather conditions.
 Fields include the current day's temperature, humidity, wind speed and UV index.
+An icon for the current day's weather is also presented.

 Below those, a 5-day forecast appears that includes the temperature and humidity for each day along with a weather icon.

+## Future development
-## Missing functionality I would like to add
+1. I would like to refine the navbar at the top to include photos or graphics.
-I could not figure out a way to clear all of the data.
-So, if someone searches for the current weather again without refreshing the page, the new search's data will be appended onto the previous search's data.

-I also couldn't figure out a way to color the UV index to reflect conditions being good, average or poor.
+2. I would like to color-code the UV index to reflect the danger level that day (green for low risk, orange for medium risk, red for high risk).

 ### Links
 1. Application: https://stmiller57.github.io/whats-the-weather